lowlighter/metrics/README.md

 Try it now at [metrics.lecoq.io](https://metrics.lecoq.io/) with your GitHub username!

-Because some plugins require additional configuration and setup, some of them are not available at [metrics.lecoq.io](https://metrics.lecoq.io/).
+Because certain plugins require additional configuration and setup, some of them are not available at [metrics.lecoq.io](https://metrics.lecoq.io/).
 For a fully-featured experience, consider using this as a [GitHub Action](https://github.com/marketplace/actions/github-metrics-as-svg-image) instead!

 # 📜 How to use?

 ## ⚙️ Using GitHub Action on your profile repository (~5 min setup)

-Setup a GitHub Action which runs periodically and pushes your generated metrics image on your repository.
+Set up a GitHub Action which runs periodically and pushes your generated metrics image on your repository.
 See all supported options in [action.yml](action.yml).

 Assuming your username is `my-github-user`, you can then embed your metrics in your repository readme like below: